German Football Association offices searched in tax fraud investigation | DW | 07.10.2020

 German prosecutors have searched offices of the German Football Association (DFB) in five states.
 A tax fraud investigation is looking into the conduct of six former and current DFB bosses, according to media reports.

-Frankfurt prosecutors said on Wednesday that the headquarters of the German Football Association (DFB) — the world's biggest sports federation — and the homes of DFB officials have been searched on suspicion of tax evasion, Frankfurt prosecutors said.
+Frankfurt prosecutors said on Wednesday that the headquarters of the German Football Association (DFB) — the world's biggest sports federation — and the homes of DFB officials have been searched on suspicion of tax evasion.

 The searches were conducted in five states across Germany: Hesse, Bavaria, North-Rhine Westphalia, Lower Saxony and Rhineland-Palatinate.